drewswanner/preseed/README.md

 This is a script for building a new installer for Debian "bullseye" using a technique called a "preseeding".
 By using a "preseed" script we tell the installer the answer to a lot of routine questions to give ourselves a standard environment for new hosts.
 The script in this repository does the following:

-* Creates a "paul" user with a known password and an SSH authorized_keys file and a known good environment.
+* Creates a "drew" user with a known password and an SSH authorized_keys file and a known good environment.
 * Builds an LVM configuration with an 8GB swap partition and the rest of the disk for data using XFS as a file system instead of ext4.
 * Enables "security" and "updates" repositories but does not enable backports, sources or automatic updates.
 * Fixes the systemd timesync configuration.